survivejs/react-book/manuscript/05_react_and_flux.md

 ## Dispatching in Alt

 Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
 Alt provides two ways to use it.
 If you want to log everything that goes through your `alt` instance, you can use a snippet, such as `alt.dispatcher.register(console.log.bind(console))`.
-Alternatively you could trigger `this.dispatcher.register(...)` at a store constructor.
+Alternatively, you could trigger `this.dispatcher.register(...)` at a store constructor.
 These mechanisms allow you to implement effective logging.

 ## Alternative Implementations